WinVector/PDSwR2/RenderedExamples/c10_Exploring_advanced_methods.md

 #   significantly different from 0.

 # Note 6:
-#   The smooth terms are the nonlinear terms.
+#   The smooth terms are the non-linear terms.
 #   This section of the summary tells you which
-#   nonlinear terms were significantly different from 0.
+#   non-linear terms were significantly different from 0.
 It also tells you
 #   the effective degrees of freedom (edf) used up to build each smooth
 #   term.
 An edf near 1 indicates that the variable has an approximately
 #   linear relationship to the output.